Quick Facts

 Breach Defined

-Timing: Must be made in the most expedient time possible without unreasonable delay consistent with any measures to determine the scope of the breach and to restore the reasonable integrity of the system.
+Must be made in the most expedient time possible without unreasonable delay, consistent with any measures to determine the scope of the breach and to restore the reasonable integrity of the system.

-Method: By written notice sent by first-class mail to the most recent known address, telephone notice (including by automatic dialing technology not prohibited by other law), electronic notice (if it is the primary method of communication with resident or is consistent with E-SIGN), or, for residents of the state for whom notification by the other means is not feasible, publishing notice in a newspaper of general circulation in a manner consistent with Utah's public notice statute.
+By written notice sent by first-class mail to the most recent known address, telephone notice (including by automatic dialing technology not prohibited by other law), electronic notice (if it is the primary method of communication with resident or is consistent with E-SIGN).
+Substitute notice is available if certain criteria are satisfied.

 Delayed Notice